ArjunG01/Cure-Bridge/README.md

 USE hospital_appointment;
 ```

-Then create the tables using the schema above.
+Then create tables using the schema above.

----

 ### 3. Configure Database Connection